rapyuta-robotics/rapyuta-io-docs/hugo/content/updates/2019/september.md

 #### Features
 ##### Restart deployments on devices
-Choose a ***restart policy*** to automatically restart your deployments running on devices if they exit due to an error or when devices are rebooted.
+Choose a ***restart policy*** for automatically restarting your deployments, which are running on devices, if they exit due to an error or when devices are rebooted.

 #### Notable fixes
 * Added a secure flag to enhace security of cookies.